freqtrade/freqtrade/docs/data-analysis.md

 Debugging a strategy (are there no buy signals, ...) can be very time-consuming.
 FreqTrade tries to help you by exposing a few helper-functions, which can be very handy.

-It's recommendet using Juptyer Notebooks for analysis, since it offers a dynamic way to rerun certain parts of the code.
+It's recommended using Juptyer Notebooks for analysis, since it offers a dynamic way to rerun certain parts of the code.

 The following is a full code-snippet, which will be explained by both comments, and step by step below.